Devonshire Lavenders & Herbs

 Lavandula is a genus of about 32 species (groups of plants with similar characteristics).
 There are some varieties which are a cross between two species.
 As well as the familiar classic lavender pale blue colour, they are also available in all shades of blue, purple, pink and even green or white flowers.

 Lavenders come from all over the world but mostly from the Northern Hemisphere.
 They occur in places with hot dry summers.
-They are not native to the UK.
-No one really knows when they first came to the UK.
-I think they must have been brought here by the Romans but other sources state that they didn’t arrive here until the 1500’s.
+They are not native to the UK and there is no consensus as to when they first arrived in the UK.
+Some sources say that they were brought here by the Romans but other sources state that they didn’t arrive here until the 1500’s.

 The 3 main species that you will find on sale in the UK are: